GridProtectionAlliance/openHistorian/Source/Applications/openHistorian/openHistorian/Grafana/docs/sources/shared/datasources/tempo-search-traceql.md

 The Tempo data source supports streaming responses to TraceQL queries so you can see partial query results as they come in without waiting for the whole query to finish.

-{{% admonition type="note" %}}
-To use this public preview feature, enable the `traceQLStreaming` feature toggle.
-When active, all configured Tempo data sources will attempt to use streaming.
+When active, all configured Tempo data sources attempt to use streaming.
-You can control which Tempo data sources do and don't attempt to stream results at the per-data source level using the **Streaming** section of the Tempo data source configuration.
+You can activate and control which Tempo data sources do and don't attempt to stream results at the per-data source level using the **Streaming** section of the Tempo data source configuration.

-{{% /admonition %}}
+For more information, refer to the [Tempo data source](https://grafana.com/docs/grafana/<GRAFANA_VERSION>/datasources/tempo/configure-tempo-data-source/#streaming) documentation.

 Streaming is available for both the **Search** and **TraceQL** query types.
 You'll get immediate visibility of incoming traces on the results table.